Governor's Appointment Responsibility

 - State elected and judicial offices when vacancies occur by resignation or death of the office holder.

-To apply with the Governor Abbott Administration, please read about the Appointment Process prior to completing the Appointment Application.
+To apply for an appointed position in Abbott Administration, please read about the Appointment Process prior to completing the Appointment Application.
 The majority of these appointments are volunteer positions, representative of our citizen government.
 Most appointees are entitled to standard travel expenses and/or per diem to attend meetings and conduct business of the board or commission.

-The List of Appointments details all appointments made by the Governor.
+The List of Appointments details all appointments made by Governor Abbott.